Mummies And Daddies, Do You Think Cakes And Cancer Are Connected?

 There are a lot of articles on the internet that state that a particular food item may cause cancer.
 I would take that with a pinch of salt.
 (Some may even say that salt causes cancer.
 Well I ignore that).
 When you come across any article talking about sugar, you have to understand that most of the normal cells in the body require sugar for energy.
 Sugars, in this context, refer to carbohydrates.
 Glucose, Fructose, Sucrose, Galactose, all are sugars.
 These provide energy to the body to different degrees.
 So they are essential for the body.

 Cancer Research UK is one of the biggest names in cancer research worldwide.
 The organisation funds research and helps the government develop the policy to tackle cancer.
 One of the articles published by them debunks cancer myths.
 It talks about the lack of evidence to support the case of sugar causing cancer.
 However, the article is a bit dated.
-So I would watch out for their reaction about the research by the scientists at the University of Texas, Dallas.
+So I would watch out for their reaction to the research by the scientists at the University of Texas, Dallas.
 However, moderation is the key.

 So, mums, cancer may not be caused by cakes or pastries for that matter.
 However, to quote the good folks at Cancer Research, UK,